 When to Have Your Pet Spayed or Neutered

-The average age to spay and neuter pets is 5-6 months, but this is not the case for every dog and cat.
-Often, cats can be spayed or neutered a bit earlier, at 4 months.
+The average age to spay and neuter pets is 6 months, but this is not the case for every dog and cat.
 For large and extra-large dog breeds, it is usually best to spay and neuter at 9-12 months.
 Large dogs, such as Great Danes and St. Bernards, have a lot of growing to do.
 Spaying or neutering them before they have finished growing may affect their joint development, and cause other joint and mobility issues later.

 Speak directly your veterinarian so they can help you choose the best time frame for spaying/neutering your pet.